Mosquito Surveillance in NPA

 Next Step:

-To ensure effectiveness of this program the NPARC Regulatory team will be assisting the mozzie team with the precautionary spraying activities during 13 May to 21 May.
+• To ensure effectiveness of this program the NPARC Regulatory team will be assisting the mozzie team with the precautionary spraying activities during 21 July to 12 August 2026.

 What community can do?